twgjr/side_circuit/README.md

 - preprocessing the dataset to be compatible with the model
   - this will involve normalizing the data and creating a graph representation of the circuit
 - selecting an appropriate model architecture
-  -The model will need to to condider all elements of the circuit simultaneously.
+  - The model will need to to consider all elements of the circuit simultaneously.
 A Graph Transformer may be a good first try.
 - training the model on the dataset
 - evaluating the model on a test set